unball/Transmitter/README.md

 ##Building the communication node

-1. If it's your first time running this code, and you use ubuntu, please run "sh fix.sh" (your arduino must be plugged in)
+1. If it's your first time running this code, and you use ubuntu, please run `sh fix.sh` (your arduino must be plugged in)

 2. If you don't have installed rosserial and joy, follow this steps: